ptytb/dream-maker-parser/README.md

 ###Development status
 Currently parses everything from [Baystation 12](https://github.com/Baystation12/Baystation12).
-Some dm files with quirks and stray charachters must be fixed.
+Some *dm* files with quirks and stray charachters must be fixed.

-Parsing code tree as single *world.dme* file with includes, consumes a lot of memory and slows down, despite SLL grammar.
-Need some rework here.
+Despite SLL grammar, parsing code tree as a single amalgamation or *world.dme* file with includes, consumes a lot of memory or slows down cause of garbage collection.
+But it seem to be very fast if you have enough RAM.
+Maybe some rework should be done here.
+(ANTLR4 techreport)[http://antlr.org/papers/allstar-techreport.pdf] describes what are DFA and ATN structures who consumes all your RAM.

 Preprocessor currently implements directives:
 * #include.